Best GDPR Compliance Tools for Small Businesses (2026)

 How much do GDPR fines cost for small businesses?

 Fines can reach up to 4% of annual turnover or 20 million euros, whichever is higher.
-In practice, small business fines typically range from 5,000 to 100,000 euros.
-For more on enforcement reality, see what happens if you ignore GDPR.
+No reliable published average exists for small-company fines specifically — documented SME cases range from a few thousand euros upward.
+For verified enforcement numbers see our GDPR fines statistics, and for the practical risk picture, what happens if you ignore GDPR.

 What are GDPR discovery tools?

 GDPR discovery tools scan your apps, databases, and cloud storage to locate where personal data lives, so you can respond to data subject access requests (DSARs) and prove what you process.
 Enterprise platforms like OneTrust and BigID lead this category.
-For small businesses, full discovery scanners are usually overkill — a lightweight all-in-one platform like Clym, plus a documented data inventory, covers most SMB obligations without the enterprise price tag.
+For small businesses, full discovery scanners are usually overkill — a documented data inventory (a spreadsheet of what you collect, where it lives, and why) covers most SMB obligations without the enterprise price tag.
 See our GDPR compliance checklist for small business for the practical inventory steps.

 GDPR software vs GDPR compliance tool — what is the difference?